What Is the Desktop Client?

 Multi-user support

 Section titled “Multi-user support”Because the client is bound to an organization rather than a user, multiple people can use the same installation.
 This is common in research labs with a shared workstation.
-Each user logs in with their own finwave credentials, sees the organization’s data filtered by their role, and has their actions attributed to their account in the audit log.
+Each user logs in with their own finwave credentials, sees the organization’s data filtered by their role, and has their actions attributed to their account in the activity log.
 Logging out does not affect the organization binding or any configuration.

 Role-based access